Stevenson-Farmer independent review into workplace mental health published

 Karl Simons, Head of Health, Safety, Security & Wellbeing, said: “We know that our staff are able to do their best work when they’re healthy and happy.
 That’s why we’ve put employee wellbeing at the heart of everything that we do.
 We know that we can still do more, but alongside improved support we’ve seen a considerable culture change and a more open conversation around the importance of mental health.”

 Aviva recognises that employees perform at their best when they are well supported, whether or not they have a mental health problem.
-Their wellbeing strategy – Wellbeing@Aviva – was launched earlier in the year and coincided with signing the Time to Change pledge, demonstrating their commitment to changing how we think and act about mental health in the workplace and encouraging a culture of openness.
+Their wellbeing strategy – Wellbeing@Aviva – was launched earlier in the year and coincided with signing the Time to Change pledge (the link to this external content from Time to Change has expired), demonstrating their commitment to changing how we think and act about mental health in the workplace and encouraging a culture of openness.
 They provide training to line managers so they can support staff and facilitate openness, promote e-learning modules to help identify and self-identify when people need support and offer free Aviva Group Income Protection and a dedicated case manager for anyone out of work due to ill-health.

 James Tringham, who has bipolar disorder and has worked at Aviva since 2010, said: “Aviva have been brilliant in supporting me to manage my mental health at work, and have given me my confidence back.
 There’s an understanding, which means little things like adjusting my workload when I’m feeling on the low side can really help.
 And the staff – both officially and unofficially – form a great support network.”